 Chaga mushroom, also called "cinder conk", often grows on birch trees found in colder climates throughout the world and has been long used by Russian herbalists as a remedy for restoring vitality and maintaining health.

 In addition to sterols, polyphenols and polysaccharides, the mushroom also contains a host of other antioxidant constituents including melanin, superoxide dismutase and triterpenes, like betulin, inotodiol and lupeol.
 One of its main compounds is betulinic acid which it concentrates in high amounts from birch bark. (*) Inonotus obliquus, and its crusted charcoal-like layer, is also a natural source of melanin.

 Lion's mane is highly valued for its support to the brain and nervous system.
 It is in fact the top medicinal variety for its benefits as a neurotrophic and nootropic superfood.
 Containing two unique compounds, hericenones and erinacines, it has been shown in research since the 1990s to stimulate the synthesis of nerve growth factor and the secretion of proteins that play a major role in the maintenance, survival and regeneration of neurons. (*)

-As a "nootropic" dietary supplement, it is often utilized to enhance cognitive functions, including memory, focus and
+As a "nootropic" dietary supplement, it is often utilized to support cognitive functions, including memory, focus and

 decision-making.
 Other research also continues to confirm its neuroprotective effects and potential usefulness for dementia and conditions

 such as Parkinson’s (*) and Alzheimer’s disease. (*)